=Revamped: November 7, 2015= My new notes are in bold

 Ahnnie inched closer, but this time with her sword facing down.
 "Drizzt, what's happened to Kirin?
 We heard an explosion and-"

-"Give her to me," Huynh interrupted.
-His face was stern yet indiscernible; no one could tell what he was thinking or feeling at seeing the drow handle the young girl.
-To further prove that his will be obeyed, he handed his broadsword over to a nearby dwarf and held his arms out to recieve his little cousin.
+"Give her to me," Huỳnh interrupted.
+His face was grim and starting to redden; he was obviously not pleased to see the drow carrying the young girl.
+To further prove that his will be obeyed, he handed his broadsword over to a nearby dwarf and held his arms out to receive his little cousin.

 Drizzt stoically complied, with some directional help from Leoht.
 Once the transaction was made, the Lung dragon let go of his wrist and went off to float beside Kirin.